rsk2/console-app-with-unit-tests/README.md

-In this repository, I solve the Dollar problem using a C# console application.
+In this repository, I solve the dollar words problem using a C# console application.
 Unit tests are also added to the project.

-For those of you who don't know the dollar problem:
+For those of you who don't know the dollar words problem -

 Dollar Words: